DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack/docs/gcc_wrappers/attribute.md

 ### `attribute`

 A wrapper around a single attribute node; from here, you can access the attribute's name, namespace[^attr-namespace], or arguments.
 You can also check whether the argument was parsed as an `[[attribute]]` or an `__attribute__((...))`.

+Officially, attribute arguments can be an identifier node on its own, an identifier node followed by `EXPR` nodes, or just `EXPR` nodes.
+However, tests with the C parser show that at least as of GCC 11.4.0, other node types (e.g. `FUNCTION_DECL` if you use a function's identifier) parse properly.

 ### `attribute_list`